 Benchmark summary

 Not all benchmarks are included on this page.
-Header links go to pages with full benchmarks and sometimes extra explanation.
+Header links go to pages with full benchmarks and more detailed explanation.

 Arithmetic